stevehemingway/book/README.md

 I had no intention of writing a book which is a comprehensive overview of how financial markets work.
 I include in the bibliography a range of my favourites, but this is a very incomplete list.
 My goal is to tell you the least you need to know to have a reasonable chance of losing your shirt when you start trading.

+# What this book does not cover

+Investing is spending money on any asset that is not immediately consumed.
+It is perfectly possible to invest in a car or a house.
+This book does not cover these sorts of investment decisions.
+It restricts itself entirely to investments in tradable securitie.